ninjaboy/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 > Parallelism is about **doing** a lot of things at the same time.

 We call the concept of progressing multiple tasks at the same time `Multitasking`.
-There are several ways to multitask.
+There are two ways to multitask.
 One is by **progressing** tasks concurrently, but not at the same time.
-Another is to progress two tasks at the exact same time in parallel.
+Another is to progress tasks at the exact same time in parallel.

 ![parallel vs concurrency](./images/definitions.jpg)